pweingardt/KSPMissionController/KnownIssues.md

 I have tried fixing this..
 But seems like there is nothing I can do (I even have a persistence save when science changes)..
 This screen is the problem, and not much I can do about how that pop up screeen works.

 It only happens with Crash type goals.
 All the other types of missions its not an issue because you never get the Exit screen that is causing the issue.

+####Updated:
+This problem still exist.
+But I have a pop up that now comes up to try to warn you about the issue.
+This pop up also helps with the problem above this one.
+The mission Goals.
+You have 2 choices and these the steps you should take for this window.

+If your doing a crash goal.
+Use the Exit and Revert button (does not revert you game only exit screen)

+If your doing a normal mission and you crash, then you want to choose the Reset Mission Goals option again does not revert your game only deletes any mission goals for current mission.

+Thats it. have fun.

 ##Issues with adding parts to mission with underscores?